How to build a website like Airbnb

 Custom development gives you a lot of freedom to build and design your marketplace.
 But a marketplace is far more complex than your average web application.
 A custom development process is extremely time-consuming and heavy on upfront costs.

 If you’re not a technical founder, hiring a developer to build your marketplace from scratch will require a budget in the five figures.
 Though development costs vary between agencies, even the most cost-efficient choice will likely set you back north of $50,000 just to launch your site.
-That sum won't include the cost of third-party tools, maintenance, updates, hosting, or monitoring.
-You will still need to pay these costs on a monthly basis.
+That sum won’t include the cost of third-party tools, maintenance, updates, hosting, or monitoring.
+You will still need to pay these costs every month.

-If you’re a software development expert, the option to code from scratch is more accessible.
+If you’re already a software developer, you could more easily code from scratch.
 If you can build the frontend and backend yourself and are willing to take on the maintenance work, the costs will be limited to hosting and third-party tools.
-You can benchmark the Airbnb technology stack or get to work using the technologies you're familiar with.
-You can use the programming language (Ruby, PHP, JavaScript, Python, Java, Clojure...) you know best.
+You can benchmark the Airbnb technology stack or get to work using the technologies you’re familiar with.
+Just use the programming language (Ruby, PHP, JavaScript, Python, Java, Clojure, etc.) you know best.

-If you're interested in exploring this option further, I highly recommend this article on developing a marketplace app by our senior full-stack developer Mikko.
-It's a detailed guide to building a marketplace app from scratch and helps you estimate the scope of the project, choose your technology stack and prioritize features and functionality.
+If you’re interested in exploring this option further, check out our guide on developing a marketplace app by our senior full-stack developer, Mikko.
+It’s a detailed guide to building a marketplace app from scratch and helps you estimate the project’s scope, choose your technology stack, and prioritize features and functionality.

 Is it really the best investment to spend it on developing marketplace basics?

-For a founder with technical skills, I'd really recommend going with Sharetribe's Developer Platform.
-You get the marketplace essentials built-in and can spend your time and focus on adding your unique features and designs on top.
+For a founder with technical skills, we still recommend going with Sharetribe’s Developer Platform.
+You get the marketplace essentials built in and can spend your time and focus on adding your unique features and designs on top.

-But what if you're not technical and don't have the budget (yet) to outsource development?
-Let's look at a few options for you.
+But what if you’re not technical and don’t have the budget (yet) to outsource development?
+Let’s look at other options for you.

 Use a combination of no-code tools